insidewhy/lambics/README.markdown

   - 6/10 Quite sour, not so sweet, like a sour Ichtegem's old brown.
 * Petrus Oud Bruin 33cl - €1.97
   - hard to find

+## Non-lambic special beers
+* Applebocq 25cl - €1.97
+  - 7/10 Like good apple juice, not unnatural like most fruit beers.